Before Marrying at The Willard Intercontinental, This Groom Was Awarded The Medal of Honor by President Obama

 In November of 2015, President Obama presented retired Army Captain Florent(Flo) Groberg with the distinguished Medal of Honor for his selfless acts during his service in Afghanistan.
-Three years later the war hero married Carsen Zarin at the Willard Intercontinental Hotel.
+Three years later the war hero married Carsen Zarin at the Willard InterContinental Hotel.

 Carsen and Flo were so close to never meeting each other.
 Carsen was stuck at the office getting some last minute work done on a Friday night when her colleagues left for a nearby happy hour.
 Meanwhile, somewhere off in a Bethesda apartment, Florent was begrudgingly avoiding his friend’s invitation to grab some drinks.
 Eventually, both dragging their feet, the two ended up making their way out to meet their friends, and–as fate would have it–that was the first night they met.
 Even though Carsen left that first night without giving her contact info to Flo, he managed to grab her number from their mutual friend.
 The very next day they planned their first official date.